JuanitoLoopez/Rock-Paper-Scissor/README.md

 I added three pictures of each option and added styles.
 All this using good practices.

+I added Media Queries to create a responsive experience in this project.

 You can watch it here!